 So give yourself time to feel the shock and denial, to scream into your pillow, to be sad and disappointed.
 Allow yourself and those you love the time needed to wade through the grief … before making your plan.
 I am not a relocation consultant, but I have written several posts about relocating to Portugal.
 I have also had the good fortune to find others who have made the leap.
 Some of us decided to land in a single country … others are choosing to travel the world.

-Over the next week, I intend to create a series of documents that will help you consider your options, better understand the process, and provide links to posts (mine and others) that will provide more information.
-Please read next week’s post to learn how to access these.
+Over the next weeks, I intend to create a series of documents that will help you consider your options, better understand the process, and provide links to posts (mine and others) that will provide more information.
+You will be able to access them via a new drop-down menu on my homepage entitled Leaving the US?

 And, if you have questions or want to talk, contact me.
 You can email me, and I’d be happy to get on a WhatsApp call with you.